Varshith-Kali/Varshith-Kali/README.md

 ### 💫 Hi there, I’m Varshith.
 An undergraduate student from SRM Institute of Science and Technology
-* I,m currently working on ML, and NLP projects<br>I,m looking to collaborate on building innovative projects and communities in ML.<br>Ask me about anything<br>
+* I,m currently working on ML, and NLP projects
+* I,m looking to collaborate on building innovative projects and communities in ML
+* Ask me about anything<br>

 ## 🌐 Socials: